 A for-credit internship (MC3998) may count as a mass communication elective for three credit hours and will be graded pass/fail.
-Prerequisites to take an undergraduate internship for credit are:
+Mass communication majors may take two internships for credit if they choose.

 - 60 hours or more of coursework